Find Schools

 The states with the most job growth for Multimedia Artist or Animator are Utah, Washington, and Georgia.
 Watch out if you plan on working in South Dakota, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

-Multimedia Artist or Animator Salary
+Multimedia Artist or Animator Average Salary

-The salary for Multimedia Artists and Animators ranges between about $40,870 and $124,310 a year.
+Multimedia Artists and Animators make between $40,870 and $124,310 a year.

 undefined